 IRIS TRAVELED TO SOUTHEAST ASIA!

 Iris was raised in Tucson and moved to Portland to live with family during her third grade year.
-She graduated from David Douglas High School in 2013 and is now maintaining her 4.0 GPA at Portland Community College.
+Iris has recently started as a paid undergraduate summer researcher at the College of Earth, Ocean, and Atmospheric Science at Oregon State University.
+She started her time there by jumping on the R/V Oceanus.
+There, she collected sediment core samples of the sea floor and, along with a team of graduated students and professors, is using it to determine flooding events in the Columbia River 11,000 - 18,000 years ago.
+Iris' trip to SE Asia taught her that she wanted to be a geologist, and now shes actively chasing her dream.
 Her hobbies include practicing Krav Maga, yoga, spontaneous bouts of 80's pop, jewelry-making & metalsmithing, collecting any hedgehog figurine she can find, darkroom photography, meticulously pouring over every little detail of something she gets excited about, and being the voice of Future Connect by encouraging high school students to go to college.
 She is still figuring out what she wants to do with her life, but whatever she chooses she is determined that it will have some impact on the world.
 Iris has done nothing but prepare for this trip for over a year now, all the while driving her family and friends crazy with her shameless planning.
 On her non-crazy side, she hopes this trip will make her a more understanding person and bring her clarity of her place on this planet.

 JAKE TRAVELED TO SOUTH AMERICA!